MCL Tear Treatment in Herculaneum, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Herculaneum, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.
+- Contact Sports: Football, soccer, and hockey players in Herculaneum, MO commonly face direct hits to the outer knee, causing the inner knee to overstretch or tear.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
+Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.

 - Previous Knee Injuries: Previous knee injuries, particularly past MCL injuries, may weaken the MCL, increasing tear susceptibility.